AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 - Decide: verify, park, or release.
 Ask yourself: "Does this content require action from me?"
 If yes, verify it (two-source rule).
 If maybe, park it — bookmark it and come back later with fresh eyes.
 If no, release it.
 Let it go.
 You don't need a verdict on every piece of content that crosses your screen.
 Most of it doesn't matter.

 - Return to your body.
 After the check, take one more breath and notice your physical state.
 Are your shoulders tense?
 Jaw clenched?
 Gently release.
 You've done what you can.
 The rest isn't your responsibility.
+If you notice your body is holding tension, our breathing exercises can help you reset your nervous system in under two minutes.

 Protecting Yourself From AI-Powered Deception